token47/anglegraph/README.md

 $ convert -colorspace Gray -contrast -resize '60x60>' face.jpg face-menor.jpg

+Then run:

+$ processa.php > imagem-angulos-inc.scad

-Then run processa.php to generate the .inc file.
+to generate the .inc file.
 Then open in scad and generate STL.

 Patches and improvements are welcome.